 It is possible to switch from pencil and paper to the TG applet for the "Devising a Plan" and "Carrying Out the Plan" steps.

 I was taught to write my programs on paper first 43 years ago.
 But, my interaction with a computer consisted of getting a little bit of time on a computer I shared with a hundred other programmers.
 So, use of paper and a pencil for writing programs was important.
 But, now everyone has their own computer...
 Let's move on to take advantage of this and eliminate the use of paper and pencil for this step.
 NOTE: paper and pencil is still the best approach for Understanding the Problem; at least that's my opinion.

 You will do this with TG's Editor.

 Opening TG's Editor

-TG's editor is available via the Window->Editor->Open menu item.
+In older versions of TG, the Editor is opened with the Window->Editor->Open menu item.
 In the TG application, the menu system is readily available using the standard, pull-down stripe across the top.
 To access the menu system in the TG applet, position the mouse in the applet and hold down the right mouse button.
 Position the mouse over the "Window" menu item to bring up its submenu, choose the "Editor" submenu, and finally choose its "Open" option.
 Figure 3.1 shows this.

-Figure 3.2 shows the result, an editor subwindow is now below the CommandCenter, at the bottom of the applet.
+Either way, figure 3.2 shows the result, an Editor subwindow is now below the CommandCenter, at the bottom of the applet.

-At this point, the height of the subwindows can be adjusted by positioning the mouse over one of the name stripes, holding down the left mouse button, and dragging the name stripe up or down.
-Since we are going to be using the editor, make it a bit taller; first drag the CommandCenter name stripe up, then drag the Editor name stripe up.
+At this point, the height of the subwindows can be adjusted by positioning the mouse's icon over one of the name stripes, holding down the left mouse button, and dragging the name stripe up or down.
+Since we are going to be using the Editor, make it a bit taller; first drag the CommandCenter name stripe up, then drag the Editor name stripe up.